PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 No generated model artifact, root ONNX model, dependency file, bulk-regression profile, or exclusion policy is changed by this checkpoint.

+## Tier 0–4 measured-quick regression checkpoint after `f5a40947`

+The complete 49-model measured-short, zero-SWAP Tier 0–4 manifest was rerun sequentially after the Slice/Logistic/Concat/Reshape-tail checkpoint.
+The run completed in 390.255 seconds with 43 passes and six preserved known non-passes.
+There were zero timeouts, zero converter nonzero exits, and zero model-process SWAP detections.
+All 49 classifications and all 47 available numeric maximum-error results match the corrected recorded expectations, so no new correctness regression was found and no production fix was applied.

+The pass-metric comparison is also stable.
+Of 48 comparable models, only `sinet_320_op.onnx` changed aggregate work: preflight operator visits fell from 33,303 to 31,906 while events, statuses, snapshots, state builds, accuracy, and classification stayed identical.
+This is the intended indexed-traversal benefit.

+DEIM completed successfully with the already approved TopK-index acceptance, but its one measured duration increased from 24.043 to 37.630 seconds.
+It used zero SWAP and preserved the exact raw maximum error.
+Treat this as an unconfirmed runtime observation, not a semantic failure: remeasure it once before the next quick-profile refresh, and exclude it from that quick profile only if the over-30-second duration repeats.
+Do not change source code in response to this single sample.

+Detailed analysis is in `docs/flatbuffer_direct_quick_regression_2026-07-16.md`; compact per-model evidence is in `docs/baselines/flatbuffer_direct_quick_tier0_4_f5a40947_result.json`.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.